Writing a business plan for a gynecologist can be an intimidating task, especially for those just starting.

 2. The presentation of the company

-Finally, you should introduce the management team.
-Explain each member's role, background, and experience.
+Lastly, you should introduce your esteemed management team.
+Provide a thorough explanation of each member's role, background, and extensive experience.

 3. The products and services section